Wercker: History

 Hernandez van Leuffen came up with Wercker's underlying technology for his thesis project on containers and automatic resource provisioning at the University of San Francisco.
 NexusLabs, a foundation based in Amsterdam and at MIT, helped Wercker attract venture capital from the United States.
 In January 2013, Wercker received a seed investment from an A-list group of investors.
 The round was led by Shamrock Ventures with additional support from Greylock Venture Partners, and Amsterdam-based micro VC Vitulum Ventures.
 Company executives did not reveal the amount of funding they received, but Wercker allegedly raised close to $1 million.

 Wercker was part of the 2012 startup incubator program Rockstart Accelerator in Amsterdam.
 It participated in the Mozilla WebFWD program and won the Salesforce Innovation Challenge.
 It also won the Gigaom Structure: Europe Launchpad competition, receiving both the People's Choice and Judge's awards.

 The startup brought on former co-founder of OpenStack Andy Smith as CTO in September 2014.
 A month later, Wercker brought in $2.4 million, bringing total funding to $3.2 million.
 Notion Capital drove the investment round along with Tola Capital, Vitulum Ventures, Shamrock Ventures, and Rockstart Accelerator.
-While Wercker originally focused on LXC containers, it converted its platform to run on the ever more popular Docker containers in late 2014.
+While Wercker originally focused on LXC containers, it converted its platform to run on Docker containers in late 2014.
 It launched a local development model, enabling developers to build and deploy containerized applications.

 Entrepreneur included Wercker among "9 essential tools for agile product development teams" in July 2015.
 In December, Atlassian launched a Wercker integration of its Git-based Bitbucket service, called the Wercker YAML Viewer.

 In January 2016, Wercker announced a $4.5 million Series A investment round, led by Inkef Capital with participation from Notion Capital, bringing the company's total funding to $7.5 million.
 It was the first time that Inkef Capital, one of the largest VC funds in the Netherlands, invested in a developer tool.
 Wercker announced it would use the investment to drive developer adoption, expand into the enterprise market, and deepen automation capabilities with more flexible and complex development pipelines.

 On April 17, 2017, Oracle announced that it had signed a definitive agreement to acquire Wercker.
 After the acquisition, development on the platform slowed and officially ceased in April 2019, as evidenced by the final release of the command-line interface on April 5, 2019.